tumblr/TMTumblrSDK/README.md

 title, but you can hook it up however you see fit and we may provide a more integrated solution in the future.

+Appledoc for the SDK can be found [here](http://tumblr.github.com/TMTumblrSDK/docs/html/).

 ## Authentication

 Import `TMAPIClient.h`.
 Configure the `[TMAPIClient sharedInstance]` singleton